-Neaco’s decking is featured on this a unique footbridge between Media City at Salford Quays and The Imperial War Museum of the North.
+Neaco’s decking is featured on this unique footbridge between Media City at Salford Quays and The Imperial War Museum of the North.
 The bridge has a dramatic curved form which responds to the radial masterplan of the site and forms an integral part of an orbital pedestrian route around the Canal basin.
 The steel bridge deck is supported along one edge by a series of cables which transfer loads to a distinctive fanned mast.
 Behind the mast, the deck flares to form an amenable public space above the water which rotates with the bridge as a counterbalance to the main, 100m moveable span across the Manchester Ship Canal.

 Living Bridge, Limerick

 Neatdek was extensively installed at Living Bridge at the University of Limerick to form a curvaceous deck sweeping across the River Shannon and its embankments in six spans between strategically positioned support locations.
 The Living Bridge’s deck width pulses along its length, offering wider platforms for use as resting places or spaces for public art.